 What to Look for in a 30-Day Rehab Treatment Program

 Not all 30-day drug rehabilitation programs are the same.
 Here are some of the factors to consider when evaluating one-month treatment centers:

 - Highly credentialed staff.
-The people who work at a 30-day treatment program don’t all have PhD or MD degrees.
-However, there should be at least one qualified medical practitioner and at least one licensed psychologist on staff.
+The people who work at 30-day treatment centers don’t all have PhD or MD degrees.
+However, there should be at least one qualified medical practitioner and at least one licensed psychologist on the team.
 Staff members should have expertise specifically with dealing with addictions, and it is particularly helpful if they are knowledgeable about the specific addiction you or your loved one is dealing with.

 - Treatment techniques.
 It is important to make sure that a 30-day addiction rehab uses techniques that have been extensively studied and shown to be effective at treating addiction.
 These are known as evidence-based practices that are tailored to the specific substance that is abused; treatment facilities that utilize evidenced-based treatment techniques are most likely to help addicted people achieve long-term sobriety.
 Some of these treatment strategies may include medication-assisted treatment, cognitive behavioral therapy, contingency management, the Matrix Model, the community reinforcement approach, and motivational enhancement therapy.